angus-c/es6-react-mixins/README.md

 npm install es6-react-mixins
 ```

-The source is written in es6 put there's an npm prebublish step which transpiles to es5 and dumps into `lib` directory - which is the default import.
+The source is written in es6 but there's an npm prebublish step which transpiles to es5 and dumps into `lib` directory - which is the default import.

 #Testing